On the existence of supporting broken book decompositions for contact forms in dimension 3: Construction of a broken book decomposition from ECH theory

-\begin{cor} For every $z$ in $M$ there exists an $R_\lambda$-section $S$ with boundary in $\P$ passing through $z$.
-Moreover if $z$ is in~$M\setminus \P$ then $z$ is contained in the interior of $S$.
-Every positive hyperbolic orbit $k$ in $\partial S$ with asymptotic self-linking number 0 has {\it local} multiplicity $1$: every component of $\partial S$ maps to $k$ with degree $1$.
-Similarily, every negative hyperbolic orbit $k$ in $\partial S$ with asymptotic self-linking number 0 has {\it local} multiplicity $2$: every component of $\partial S$ maps to $k$ with degree $2$. \end{cor}
+\begin{prop} In the context of Lemma~\ref{lemma: main}, for every $z$ in $M$ there exists a $\partial$-strong $R_\lambda$-section $S$ with boundary in $\P$ passing through $z$.
+Moreover, if $z$ is in~$M\setminus \P$, it is contained in the interior of $S$.
+Every positive ({\it resp.} negative) hyperbolic orbit~$k$ in $\partial S$ with self-linking number 0 has {\it local} multiplicity $1$ ({\it resp.}~$2$). \end{prop}